 Foster care provides resources for non-minor dependents (450 WI) or Extended Foster Care (EFC) youth whom would normally exit placement without any assistance, services or reunification with parents or legal guardians.
 The goal of AB 12 is to ensure this population leaves foster care with the practical skills to achieve their potential and succeed in life.
 The initiative focuses on providing a safety net of financial assistance, services and ongoing support to these young adults as they age out of foster care.
-Placement currently has officers assigned to manage the unique challenges of this population by providing case management and supervision to these young adults as they transition to adulthood.
+Placement currently has officers assigned to manage the unique challenges of this population by providing case management, support, and supervision as they transition to adulthood.